beginning of content

 Radiotherapy

-Radiotherapy (radiation therapy) involves treatment with x-rays to destroy the brain cancer or slow its growth.
+Radiotherapy (radiation therapy) involves treatment with x-rays to destroy cancer cells or slow their growth.
 Radiotherapy is often given after surgery.
 It is aimed carefully so that healthy brain tissue near the cancer is not damaged.
 Sometimes, radiotherapy is combined with chemotherapy.

 Chemotherapy